 If your intuition or "inner-self" suspects some extra-curricular activities going on, you should have a conversation or commnicate with your mate and ask for permission.
 This is an offense worse than going through a woman's purse, going through a man's pants pocket or your mate fishing around your car or drawers.
 You are infringing on someone's privacy.

 Respect his privacy.
 When you go through someone's cell phone, email, etc. whether you find something or not, the most essential part of the relationship is lost: trust.
 When you lose trust, you lose communication and everything crumbles from that point.
-5 Kinds Of Trust Every Marriage Needs
+5 Powerful Types Of Trust Every Marriage (Including Yours) Needs

 More couples advice from YourTango: